MuhammedZohaib/My-Second-Brain/React.md

 root.render(React.createElement(App));
 ```

-The above is the Basic rendering process of react but from now on we'll use JSX instead of React.createElement but in the background still the rendering is done as shown above.
+The above is the Basic rendering process of react but from now on we'll use JSX instead of `React.createElement` but in the background still the rendering is done as shown above.

 ## Key Points:
 * Always Capitalize your components
 * A component must return a markup which is result of `React.createElement()`.
-* One way data flow data can be passed from parent to child but not from child to parent this allows debugging alot easier in react
+* One way data flow data can be passed from parent to child but not from child to parent this allows debugging a lot easier in react
-* `package.json` is where we keep most of our dependecies.
+* `package.json` is where we keep most of our dependencies.
-* Also add a .gitionre and add files and directories which you don't want to push in the repo.
+* Also add a `.gitignore` and add files and directories which you don't want to push in the repo.
-* Earlier we have been using parcel and web-pack as our build tool but from now on we'll be using vite as our build tool.
-It is a tool provided by Vue Team.
+* Earlier we have been using parcel and web-pack as our build tool but from now on we'll be using `vite` as our build tool.
+It is a tool provided by `Vue` Team.
-* react and react-dom are always released in locked versions means they'll always have the same version
+* react and `react-dom` are always released in locked versions means they'll always have the same version
 * `UseEffect` is the most buggy and hard part of react.
 Minimize use of it in your apps.
 * While making an react function component always use Pascal Casing.
 Also use Pascal naming convention for naming react components.
 * A component cannot return more than one element so we use a div to wrap all the elements and the div acts as the parent element but for solving this issue we are adding an extra component to the app to solve this we use Fragment from react. we can also use empty angle brackets instead of an Fragment.
+* Null, Undefined, Objects and Boolean are not rendered by the react

 ### My Tech Stack: